Web blog Translating Traditions

 a) Threat of Extinction

-Despite the intrinsic value of linguistic diversity, many languages face the threat of extinction due to various factors such as globalization, urbanization, and government policies favouring dominant languages.
-As they disappear, so too do the traditions, knowledge systems, and cultural nuances they embody.
+Despite linguistic diversity, many languages face extinction due to various factors such as globalization, urbanization, and government policies favouring dominant languages.
+As they disappear, so do the traditions, knowledge systems, and cultural nuances they represent.

 For example- the Ainu language of Japan, spoken by the indigenous Ainu people, is classified as critically endangered, with only a few elderly speakers remaining.
 Efforts to revitalize the Ainu language, such as language classes and cultural festivals, aim to preserve this unique aspect of Ainu heritage.